Morg207/Pokemon-Pokedex/README.md

 # Pokemon-Pokedex
-# 🧠 PokéDex 151 – A customtkinter-based First Gen Pokédex
+# 🧠 PokéDex 151 – A CustomTkinter-based First Gen Pokédex

 Welcome to **PokéDex 151**, a sleek and responsive desktop application built with **Python and customtkinter**!
 Explore the original 151 Pokémon from the Kanto region with real-time data from the [PokéAPI](https://pokeapi.co/).
 This app is designed to be lightweight, intuitive, and responsive — thanks to multithreading support!